-Associate Professor of Christian Theology; Department Coordinator, Bible and Theology as an adjunct professor at Southern for several years and teaching at North Greenville College.
+Associate Professor of Christian Theology; Department Coordinator, Bible and Theology

+B.A., Rockmont College; M.Div., Ph.D., Southwestern Baptist Theological Seminary; Graduate Study, University of Texas at Arlington, Texas Christian University Dr. Brand was appointed to the faculty of Boyce after having served as an adjunct professor at Southern for several years and teaching at North Greenville College.
 He has taught over 20 different types of classes and seminars and has delivered over 25 papers to groups such as the Evangelical Theological Society.
 Dr. Brand is the author of many articles and reviews and has recently had articles published in Trinity Journal and SBC Life.
 He has served as interim pastor at two churches in South Carolina and as the pastor of two churches in Texas.